 The compensation paid to each director is an aggregate amount of \$20,000 per year, payable in quarterly instalments and \$1,000 per directors' meeting attended.
 The Directors' fees for Messrs.
 Grippo and Aunger are paid to Madison Venture.
-As a result of COVID-19, directors fees were suspended for a portion of the 2020 year.

 The following table sets forth details of the value of option based awards vested during the most recently completed fiscal year for each of the directors: